Ikaros Math Functions

 float * multiply(float * r, float ** a, float * b, int sizex, int sizey);

-It is also possible to multiply two matrices.
+It is also possible to do full matrix multiplication between two matrices.
 The arguments sizex and sizey are the size of resulting matrix.
 The argument n is the columns of a which must be equal to the number of rows of b.

 float ** multiply(float ** r, float ** a, float ** b, int sizex,